Matgenix/turbomoleio/docs_rst/developer/testing.rst

 can refer to the `pytest documentation <https://docs.pytest.org>`_.
 To get the coverage of the tests you also need to install the **pytest-cov** package.

-Summing up, aside from the standard dependencies in BASFflows, the easiest way to prepare your environment to run the tests is to run
+Summing up, aside from the standard dependencies in turbomoleio, the easiest way to prepare your environment to run the tests is to run

 .. code-block:: bash